 Q: What are tarps used for?

 The uses are endless when it comes to tarps.
 They serve the purpose of shelter in an emergency situation and at campsites.
 They are often used for a cover on the back of a truck for safely hauling debris.
 Some people use them as patio furniture covers for daily use, while others use them to cover the furniture completely for the winter.
 You will often find a tarp on the ground at a construction site used to hold debris or paint, and a landscaper might use it under a pile of mulch to keep the driveway clean.
 A tarp could be placed under a baby’s highchair to catch all the food, and some people use them in and around animal kennels.
-There is no right or wrong reason to use a tarp, just be sure you are using the right tarp for the appropriate task.
+There is no right or wrong reason to use a tarp, just be sure you are using the appropriate tarp for the task at hand.

 Q: How do you tie down a tarp?

 The grommets on the tarp are the round eyelets along the edges that are usually made of aluminum or brass.
 They serve the purpose of securing the tarp when it’s tied down.
 If you want to tie the tarp to a tree or a pole, you will insert the rope through the holes and securely tighten the tarp assuring it won’t blow away during a storm.
-When you want to cover a utility trailer or tie down equipment, you will probably use a bungee cord.
+When you want to cover a utility trailer or tie-down equipment, you will probably use a bungee cord.
 You will hook the cords to each grommet and then pulling it to secure in the place you are hooking it.
 If you plan to use the tarp on the back of a truck or trailer, you should look for a tarp with a lot of grommets.
 The more grommets you have to hook to, the more secure your supplies and equipment will be.
 Some people use tape to add security, but if you choose to do that, be sure the material is durable and won’t rip or crumble when you peel away the tape.
 The strongest grommets are made of brass, but they are usually the most expensive.
 The most common grommet is made of aluminum and the most affordable.
 The downside is that they are not always the strongest, so before you secure the tarp be sure the grommet is strong enough to withstand the stress.